akelii/itucsdb1611/docs/developer/member5.rst

     With the another button near 'x' button in each languages that are shown, the user enters the information and those informations are held and sent to the update table operation.

-    After that all languages are gotten with a key for showing the change.
+    After that, all languages are gotten with a key for showing the change.

     -Getting the Languages